OpenThird3ye/opencabinaero/opencabinaero.md

 #### 4. Environmental Control (ECS)
 #### 5. Cabin Networks
 1. DHCP Server
-   + There shall be one dedicated DHCP server for the cabin
+   + There shall be one (1) dedicated DHCP server for the cabin
    + TBD
 3. Security
    + TBD
 5. LAN
+   + TBD
-6. WLAN
+7. WLAN
+   + Wireless Access points shall have an external discrete interface to control the RF radios
+   +
-7. VLAN
+9. VLAN
    + VLANs 1-9 shall be reserved for router and WAN related interfaces.

-8. Status and Reporting
+10. Status and Reporting
   1. Discrete Logic
      The use of discrete logic shall be the preferred means of system status and reporting for the following.
      + System/LRU Powered On.
      + System/LRU Failed.
      + WLAN Status
-  3. Network API
+  2. Network API
      The system should have the capability to be queiried by a REST or WEB API.
      + System/LRU ON.
      + System/LRU Failed.
      + System/LRU Failed Code or reason (ASCII).
-  5. MQTT
+  3. MQTT
      + TBD
-### 4. List of Terms
+### 10. List of Terms
 API: Application Programming Interface
 CMS: Cabin Management System
 ECS: Environmental Control System
 IFE: In-flight Entertainment
 LRU: Line Replaceable Unit

-### 5. References
+### 11. References
 [MQTT](https://mqtt.org/)